paschal533/onramp-contracts/README.md

 - Filecoin
     - DealClientAxl from `Prover-Axelar.sol`

-We are using hardhat to deploy contracts on both Filecoin & Linea.
+We will use hardhat to deploy contracts on both Filecoin & Linea.
 1. clone this repo & install all dependencies
     ```
     git clone https://github.com/FIL-Builders/onramp-contracts.git